-We can now choose to use these correction factors to calculate the expectation value of any stabilizer element after the syndrome measurement.
-These in turn allow to estimate the Pauli channel of the noise.
-Using the correction factors or not gives us two different estimates for the probability distribution of the noise.
-To compare these two distributions to the actual error distribution, we use the Bhattacharyya distance~\cite{Bhattacharyya46}
+We can now choose whether to use these correction factors when calculating the expectation value of any stabilizer element after the syndrome measurement.
+These are then two possible inputs for the reconstructed probability distribution (see Appendix~\ref{app:Steane}, Eq.~(\ref{eq:reconstructedP})) which in turn give rise to different estimates of the noise channel.
+We note that due to the fact that the ideal expectation values for a stabilizer state are 1, these inputs are actually just the factors $\beta_s$ respectively $\gamma_s$ from the calibration.
+However, the general procedure outlined in this section does not depend on this \textit{a priori} knowledge.